ll0ruc/MedRGAG/README.md

 ## 🔭 Overview

-### From Retrieval to Generation: Unifying External and Parametric Knowledge for Medical Question Answering
+### From Retrieval to Generation: Unifying External and Parametric Knowledge for Medical Question Answering (Accepted in WWW2026)

  In this work, we propose MedRGAG, a unified retrieval--generation augmented framework that seamlessly integrates external and parametric knowledge for medical QA.